DilsherB/OS-conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank to thank the collaborators(Anthony, Alice, Alwyn, Sohail) and specially to Microverse
+> Special thanks to  Cindy Shin the author of the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>